“Path to CSP” – The A-CSM

 - Does not affect current CSM and CSPO offerings.

 - An annual progressive learning structure.
 That is the idea.
-Become CSM, wait a year, become A-CSM, wait a year, become CSP-SM.
+Become CSM, get 12 months of good experience, take the course, become A-CSM, get 12 more months of good experience, take the course, become CSP-SM.
 That’s the simple version.

 - The A-CSM is mostly explained here:

 - To get an A-CSM: (i) have a CSM, (ii) get 12 months of SM experience, (iii) be assessed by a CST/CEC as “good enough” on the A-CSM Learning Objectives.
 But (iii) can precede (ii).

 - See FAQ here: https://scrumalliance.zendesk.com/hc/en-us/sections/115000453451-Advanced-CSM-